mnz1988/stable-diffusion-guide/README.md

     *Collab:* Copy the **direct download link to the file** and paste it in the text box labeled `custom_urls`.
 Multiple links are separated by commas.

-    Please note that checkpoints in the format `.safetensors` are safe to use while `.ckpt` **may** contain viruses.
-Be careful.
+    Please note that checkpoints in the format `.safetensors` are safe to use while `.ckpt` **may** contain viruses, so be careful.
+Additionally, when choosing models you may have a choice between fp32, fp16 and pruned.
+They all produce the same images within a tiny margin of error, so just go with the smallest file (fp16-pruned).
+If you want to use them for training or merging, go with the biggest one instead.

 1. **VAEs** <a name="vae"></a>[▲](#index)

     Most models don't come with a VAE built in.
 The VAE is a small separate model, which "converts your image from AI format into human format".
 Without it, you'll get faded colors and ugly eyes, among other things.

-    If you're using the collab, you should already have the below VAEs, as I told you to select them before running.
+    If you're using the collab in this guide, you should already have the below VAEs, as I told you to select them before running.

     There are practically only 3 different VAEs out there worth talking about:
     * [anything vae](https://huggingface.co/WarriorMama777/OrangeMixs/resolve/main/VAEs/orangemix.vae.pt), also known as the orangemix vae.
 All anime models use this.
     * [vae-ft-mse](https://huggingface.co/stabilityai/sd-vae-ft-mse-original/blob/main/vae-ft-mse-840000-ema-pruned.safetensors), the latest from Stable Diffusion itself.
 Used by photorealism models and such.
-    * [kl-f8-anime2](https://huggingface.co/hakurei/waifu-diffusion-v1-4/resolve/main/vae/kl-f8-anime2.ckpt), also known as the waifu diffusion VAE, it is older and produces more saturated results.
+    * [kl-f8-anime2](https://huggingface.co/hakurei/waifu-diffusion-v1-4/resolve/main/vae/kl-f8-anime2.ckpt), also known as the Waifu Diffusion VAE, it is older and produces more saturated results.
 Used by Pastel Mix.

     *Launcher:* It lets you choose the default VAE, otherwise put them in the `stable-diffusion-webui/models/VAE` folder.